Integrated Generalized Zero-Shot Learning for Fine-Grained Classification: Introduction

-To address the aforementioned limitations of the existing methods, we propose an embedding learning network, referred to as Attribute Guided Attention Network (AGAN).
-In AGAN, we introduce a two-step dense attention mechanism, which uses direct attribute supervision to construct a visual feature embedding that holds \textit{noise-free attribute weighted local visual} information required for fine-grained classification.
+The proposed two-step dense attention mechanism uses direct attribute supervision to construct a visual feature embedding that holds \textit{attribute-weighted local visual} information.
 In particular, to assign the first-level of attention to the region features, we explore two general questions i.e., `Is the region related to any attribute?' and `Which attribute has the most relevance to the region?'.
-Thus, the attention of a region has information about the presence of attributes and the most relevant attribute in the region.
+Thus, a region's attention has information about the presence of attributes and the most relevant attribute in the region.
 This will encourage only the most relevant attribute to a region to be attended and assist in learning fine distinction.
-In the second-level, we infuse the confidence score of having that attribute in the class so that the attention of a region containing an attribute, that has a greater class score, is higher weighted than others.
+In the second-level, we infuse the confidence score of having that attribute in the class so that the attention of a region containing an attribute that has a greater class score is higher weighted than others.
 This knowledge will encourage a better focus on common intra-class information, thereby facilitating improved class decisions.
+The dense-attention mechanism is placed in AGAN.
+We design the connection between AGAN and AFGN in such a way that they both can leverage the attribute-weighted features constructed by the attention mechanism.

-To impose the exploitation of fine distinctive information in feature synthesizing methods, we integrate a feature synthesizing network with AGAN.
-The feature synthesizing network, Adversarial Feature Generation Network (AFGN), utilizes AGAN's attribute-weighted features.
-Both networks are mutually trained to assist each other.
-By using AGAN and AFGN, the proposed method can test in two ways, following the test sequence of both embedding learning and feature synthesizing GZSL methods.
-This reduces the test phase gap of embedding learning and feature synthesizing GZSL methods.
-We explore source-target class similarity, based on shared information, to learn target classes in AGAN loosely to reduce bias towards source classes.
-Mutual learning explores mutually useful information between AGAN and AFGN.
+{To reduce bias towards source classes, we explore mutual information-based source-target class similarity and loosely learn target classes in AGAN.} Mutual learning explores mutually useful information between AGAN and AFGN.
 Thus, the source class bias in AFGN is also partially smoothed out.
-Moreover, AFGN is flexible as it can be replaced with any sophisticated feature synthesizing network to learn attribute guided local features.
+Moreover, AFGN is flexible as it can be replaced with any sophisticated FS network to learn attribute guided local features.
+Since the proposed integrated network has both EL (AGAN) and FS sub-network (AFGN), the proposed method can test in two ways, following the test sequence of both EL and FS GZSL methods (Section~\ref{test}).
+Thus, the proposed integrated network will contribute to the GZSL field in two different fine-grained classification methods.